max-schaefer-dev/on-cloud-n-19th-place-solution/README.md

 ### Training
-Run train.py to train final 3 models using ppropriate arguments.
+Run train.py to train final 3 models using appropriate arguments.
 **train.py**
 - **--cfg** config file path
 - **--debug** trains only with a small portion of the entire files